uliwitness/vanguardbot/README.md

     message=!hydrate

 The cool thing here is that timers know about commands and will not actually send a "!hydrate" message to Twitch chat.
 It will just internally pretend that it received this message and show the output from the command (in this case from `!hydrate`).

+### User List / Credits

+Vanguardbot keeps a `data/todayseenusers.txt` list of all users that have actively chatted, one username per line, that you can use to e.g. feed a credits text overlay at the end of your stream.